 TOE management software is always installed on a separate platform running the Check Point SecurePlatform operating system, selected from the list given in Section A.1.
-The platform selected for this purpose is not used in the identification of the TOE.
+The platform selected for this purpose is not used for TOE identification.

 TOE software also includes a Management GUI product (SmartConsole) that is installed on a standard PC (outside the TOE) running a Microsoft Windows operating system.
+The evaluated version is: SmartConsole NGX R65 with HFA 01.